yphelan/p13n/recsys-questions.md

 **Question 13: Does your UI allow for creating different surfaces for different user intent?** Understanding _user intent_ is the holy grail of Recommender Systems.
 User intent could change from day-to-day, session-to-session or even second-to-second.
 It's hard to tell if the user is in a discovery mode (_they want new things_) or if they want the same old content they've been consuming.
 One way to address this via UI/UX, is by providing prominent surfaces tailored to different user intent.
 Common examples are:
  * A _search bar_ at the top of the home page, so users can quickly search exactly what they want.
- * A _Recently Viewed_ section, so users can quickly jump back into previous content.
+ * A _Recently Viewed_ section, so users can quickly jump back into familiar content.
  * An _explore tab_, so users can be exposed to new or related content. etc.

 ## Business Related Questions